 In some states DUIs have other names.
 They may be called DWI (driving while intoxicated), OMVI (operating a motor vehicle impaired), or OVI (operating a vehicle impaired.)

 If you have a DUI conviction, it could stay on your driving record for three to five years in some states, and up to 10 in others.
 But chances are it will stay on your criminal record for life.

 If you are convicted of any other type of crime that has to do with driving, it will also show up on your driving record, which will cause your rates will go up.
 Crimes of this nature can include vehicular homicide or manslaughter, certain types of reckless driving, leaving the scene of an accident (often known as a "hit and run"), and repeat offenses of the same type of moving violation.

 Does an Arrest Matter as Much as a Conviction?

 There is a big difference between being arrested for a crime and being convicted of one.
 And that could mean a big difference when it comes to the auto insurance bill.
 Whether or not your arrest affects your bill will depend on where you live.

-If not, in most jurisdictions an individual can apply to have his or her arrest record expunged.
+In many cases, a person's arrest record is automatically expunged if there is no conviction.
+If not, in most jurisdictions you can apply to have your arrest record expunged.
 Again, that is, if there has been no conviction.
-Additionally, many jurisdictions will, in certain cases, expunge a person's criminal record even if he or she has been convicted once the sentence has been completed.
+Also, many jurisdictions will, in certain cases, expunge your criminal record even if you have been convicted, once your full sentence is served.